fercol/basta2.0/README.md

 - Includes summary statistics such as remaining life expectancy, lifespan inequality, lifespan equality;

 ## How to install BaSTA version 2.0.0?
-BaSTA version 2.0.0 is now available in CRAN.
+BaSTA version 2.0.1 is now available in CRAN.
 To install it from CRAN, simply type to the console
 ```R
 install.packages("BaSTA")
 ```

 ## How to install BaSTA version 2.0.1?
-To install BaSTA version 2.0.1 from GitHub, type the following lines of code on the R console:
+To install the latest development version of BaSTA from GitHub, type the following lines of code on the R console:

 ```R
 # Install and load 'devtools':